stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 up a line of the most alarming speculations.
 That the opening above me had been closed against all material forms for generations was utterly obvious from the growth of shrub-roots and accumulation of drifting soil; yet the object before me was most distinctly not many generations old.
-For it was an electric torch much like the one I now carried&mdash;warped and encrusted in the tomb-like dampness, but none the less perfectly unmistakable.
+For it was an electric torch much like the one I now carried--warped and encrusted in the tomb-like dampness, but none the less perfectly unmistakable.
 I descended a few steps and picked it up, wiping off the evil deposits on my rough coat.
 One of the nickel bands bore an engraved name and address, and I recognised it with a start the moment I made it out.
-It read &ldquo;Jas.
+It read  "Jas.
-C. Williams, 17 Trowbridge St., Cambridge, Mass.&rdquo;&mdash;and I knew that it had belonged to one of the two daring college instructors who had disappeared on June 28, 1915.
+C. Williams, 17 Trowbridge St., Cambridge, Mass. "--and I knew that it had belonged to one of the two daring college instructors who had disappeared on June 28, 1915.
 Only thirteen years ago, and yet I had just broken through the sod of centuries!
 How had the thing got there?
-Another entrance&mdash;or was there something after all in this mad idea of dematerialisation and rematerialisation?
+Another entrance--or was there something after all in this mad idea of dematerialisation and rematerialisation?

   Doubt and horror grew upon me as I wound still farther down the seemingly endless staircase.
 Would the thing never stop?
-The carvings grew more and more distinct, and assumed a narrative pictorial quality which brought me close to panic as I recognised many unmistakable correspondences with the history of K&rsquo;n-yan as sketched in the manuscript now resting in my handbag.
+The carvings grew more and more distinct, and assumed a narrative pictorial quality which brought me close to panic as I recognised many unmistakable correspondences with the history of K'n-yan as sketched in the manuscript now resting in my handbag.
 For the first time I began seriously to question the wisdom of my descent, and to wonder whether I had not better return to the upper air before I came upon something which would never let me return as a sane man.
 But I did not hesitate long, for as